 Foamed concrete characteristics

 Foamed concrete is usually a pumpable, free flowing material.
-Therefore, it requires no compacting an it can be poured in consecutive layers up to 1 metre in depth.
+Therefore, it requires no compacting and can be poured in consecutive layers up to 1 metre in depth.
 Propump place foamed concretes that will search and encapsulate with ease.
 In addition, foamed concretes are, to an extent, self-levelling.
 They will freely flow upwards of 30 metres.

 - Reduced labour / manpower to place

 - light weight